-- Please state whether how the operator and data analysis were blinded.
+Please state whether the operator and data analysis were blinded.
 If blinding was not undertaken, or not feasible, please state why.

 When normalisation is employed (e.g. expression of values as ‘% of baseline’ or ‘fold mean control’) please provide a valid scientific justification (i.e. to control for unwanted sources of variation).

-If employing normalisation that generates control or baseline values with no variance (SEM = 0), please explain with a valid scientific justification and do not subject such data to parametric statistical analysis.
+If employing normalisation that generates control or baseline values with no variance (standard deviation = 0), please explain with a valid scientific justification and do not subject such data to parametric statistical analysis.

 Please explain any data transformation (such as log transformation) with a valid scientific justification (i.e. to generate a Gaussian-distributed data set amenable to parametric analysis).